RLHerbert/ucsb-cs24-sp17.github.io/_lab/lab02.md

 $1 = "Math"

 ```
 So indeed (on this first iteration at least) variable courseName has the value we entered as an input ("Math").
 Now use the next command to move forward up to line 29 ("userAnswer = trackUserAnswer();").
 At that point, use the "step" command (or "s") in order to step into and execute the subroutine trackUserAnswer().
 When you wish to exit from the trackUserAnswer function you can write finish.
 (But be aware that this function needs user input.
-So you should enter finish just after you have entered your input.)
+So you should enter finish just after you enter your input.)

 More about breakpoints: Write command break to put a breakpoint on line 29.
 Now you have two breakpoints set - this new one is number 2.
 You can disable it by entering "disable 2" (you could also use dis 2).
 And you can enter "enable 2" (or "ena 2") to enable the breakpoint again, and "delete 2" (or "d 2") to delete the breakpoint.